Plados Telma and Simonelli Group together in the Marlic project

 As is evident from the regional and European projects developed and the activities carried out, resource recovery is a central, challenging but also clearly achievable goal.

-Plados Telma's research and development division, Delta Lab, boasts a partnership with the University of Camerino, can you tell us about the advantages of this synergy?
+Plados Telma's R&D division, Delta Lab, boasts a partnership with the University of Camerino, can you tell us about the benefits of this synergy?

 It is a real industrial symbiosis that obtained in the MARLIC project between Plados Telma and the partner Group Simonelli.
 A couple of examples are Simonelli Group's use of a scrap from a Plados Telma sink to make a lid for a coffee grinder, simply by milling and levelling the top.